jewelsofthought/neshama/site/posts/shaman/path_working.md

 ## Path-working and the Active Imagination

 It seems unlikely that what began as an obscure reference in a secret Magical order would have become a popular practice in the Western Mystery Tradition, had it not been assimilated into Analytical Psychology by C G Jung.
-Jung developed a technique called "Active Imagination", which is similar to Path-working in that it seems to be mightily similar to Clairvoyance:
+Jung developed a technique called _"Active Imagination"_, which is similar to Path-working in that it seems to be mightily similar to Clairvoyance:

 > …[Y]ou choose a dream, or some other fantasy-image, and concentrate on it by simply catching hold of it and looking at it. … You then fix this image in the mind by concentrating your attention.
 Usually it will alter, as the mere fact of contemplating it animates it.
 The alterations must be carefully noted down all the time, for they reflect the psychic processes in the unconscious background, which appear in the form of images consisting of conscious memory material.
 In this way conscious and unconscious are united, just as a waterfall connects above and below.[^11]

 Jung goes on to say that instead of merely observing the sequence of events, the individual takes part in the scene, as if he is not the controller of the fantasy sequence, but a participator or character therein.
 Although, to a certain extent, he looks on from outside, impartially, he is also an acting and suffering figure in the drama of the psyche.
 This recognition is absolutely necessary and marks an important advance.[^12] The ultimate effect of this is, according to Jung, to assimilate lessons from the Unconscious into Consciousness - it thus plays a vital role in the process of "Individuation" - i.e. Jung's term for the process of psychic healing, and the integration of all parts of the psyche.

 **Active Imagination** does not make use of the Tree of Life, nor does it make use of the Tarot Trumps.
 Yet I believe there is a still a subtle connection.
-Firstly, Path-working does indeed rely on the Path-worker to *"choose a dream, or some other fantasy-image, and concentrate on it"* - it so happens that the fantasy-image in question is arbitrarily determined by the symbolism of the Tree of Life in general, and perhaps the appropriate Tarot Trump in particular.
+Firstly, Path-working does indeed rely on the Path-worker to *"choose a dream, or some other fantasy-image, and concentrate on it"* &ndash; it so happens that the fantasy-image in question is arbitrarily determined by the symbolism of the Tree of Life in general, and perhaps the appropriate Tarot Trump in particular.
 Moreover, the process of Path-working requires the Path-worker to recognise, just as in Active Imagination, that he is a character participating in the vision he is experiencing, not merely an observer, and certainly not its detached creator.

-Secondly, Jung himself first developed the Active Imagination technique by practising it himself, when he was going through a time of crisis in his life - he had been traumatised by his break-up with Freud.
+Secondly, Jung himself first developed the Active Imagination technique by practising it himself, when he was going through a time of crisis in his life &ndash; he had been traumatised by his break-up with Freud.
 We may guess the extent of this trauma because Jung said, describing the importance of being involved in the vision as opposed to merely an observer, that it is meant to integrate the statements of the unconscious, to assimilate their compensatory content, and thereby produce a whole meaning *which alone makes life worth living and, for not a few people, possible at all* (my emphasis).[^13] Could Jung have been speaking impersonally about himself?

-During Jung's Active Imagination sessions, he noticed two types of fantasies recurring: one type was related to images from his own past, but another type were "mythological, archetypal, spiritual, and religious".[^14] Jung did not understand how these were connected to his own past, although he did recognise that they were symbols of basic drives common to Mankind across the world and throughout history.
+During Jung's Active Imagination sessions, he noticed two types of fantasies recurring: one type was related to images from his own past, but another type were "mythological, archetypal, spiritual, and religious".[^14]
+Jung did not understand how these were connected to his own past, although he did recognise that they were symbols of basic drives common to Mankind across the world and throughout history.
 This was how Jung began to form his theory of the Collective Unconscious.

-The irony here is that the symbolism of the Paths of the Tree of Life is "mythological, archetypal, spiritual, and religious" - because this is exactly with what the Hermetic Qabalah concerns itself.
+The irony here is that the symbolism of the Paths of the Tree of Life is "mythological, archetypal, spiritual, and religious" &ndash; because this is exactly with what the Hermetic Qabalah concerns itself.
 Primarily this is through its connection with Astrology, which has preserved the symbolism of the old Greek and Roman religions in an unbroken tradition for over two thousand years.
 Moreover, I believe that many of the Tarot Trumps are direct representations of Archetypes of the collective unconscious.
 Take for example, "Death".
 Death has long been anthropomorphized as "The Grim Reaper", and the thirteenth Tarot Trump (which represents the twenty-fourth path, from _Netzach_ to _Tiphereth_) reinforces that symbolism.
 Just how powerful is this as an archetypal image?
 I received this account whilst researching this article: a woman, who at age five, experienced a series of vivid dreams whilst critically ill.
 Note that according to her, she had never at that age heard of any of this "Death" imagery.

 > The dream garden was quite large and I remember that if I stretched my neck up a bit that I could just see over the wall.
 There were burnt fields of wheat outside.